WelderBM/WelderBM/README.md

 ## 💼 Brief Professional Description

-I im a IT technician formed from the institute of tecnology of Roraima and i am currently a front-end web developer partner at 'Brothers Corporation'.
+I im a IT technician formed from the institute of tecnology of Roraima and i am currently a front-end developer at Pigz.

 ## 🚀 Technologies I Use